OTDE/RenderingGeometry.jl/README.md

 flexible code.
 Usually, you can avoid repeating yourself by establishing a useful type hierarchy and dictating behavior through those types.
 Lots of this was also made possible thanks to `StaticArrays.jl`, which creates a neat interface for my use cases.

+#### Keep an eye out for performance
+Julia does a pretty great job of handling parameterized code, so I'm making an effort to keep type as unambiguous as I build this library.
+With some work, I think I'll be able to make something performant.

+Thanks for stopping by!
+Come back later for a writeup on the process of learning Julia through the process of building this library.